Greece Yacht Charter Guide

 The Ionian Islands can be found in the cool deep waters off the west coast of Greece.
-The 12 islands and islets offer authenticity, a bohemian buzz and charming villages.
+The 12 islands and islets offer authenticity, a bohemian buzz, and charming villages.
 Corfu, Lefkada, Kefalonia, Zakynthos, Ithaca and Paxi are the six large Ionian Islands and Antipaxi, Erikousa, Mathraki, Othoni, Meganisi and the deserted islets of Strofades south of Zakynthos make up the rest.
-In Zakynthos, the Blue Caves and Shipwreck Beach are worthwile visits, where a rusting liner leans into the chalky cliffs creating a dramatic and impressive view.
-Take a look at our Ionian Island Itinerary for further inspiration.
+In Zakynthos, the Blue Caves and Shipwreck Beach are worthwhile visits, where a rusting liner leans into the chalky cliffs creating a dramatic and impressive view.

 Wind and Sailing conditions: The wind and sailing conditions in the Ionian Sea are steady and predictable which makes it fun for sailors of all abilities.
-Winds normally start to build around midday but drop off towards sunset – perfect for sailing to your evening destination after a morning spent snorkelling and enjoying the pristine waters, in one of the Mediterranean's deepest points.
+Winds normally start to build around midday but drop off towards sunset – perfect for sailing to your evening destination!
+The mornings can be spent snorkeling and enjoying the pristine waters.
 From May to September, the wind tends to blow from the northwest at Force 2-5.
 In spring and autumn, the wind is less strong and blows usually from the southwest.

 The Sporades Islands Yacht Charter